TexasInstruments/edgeai-tidlrunner/README.md

 edgeai_tidlrunner package has two parts:

-* **edgeai_tidlrunner.runner** (high level interface) - runner has additional pipleline functionalities such as data loaders and preprocess required to run the entire pipeline correctly.
+* **edgeai_tidlrunner.runner** (high level interface) - runner has additional pipeline functionalities such as data loaders and preprocess required to run the entire pipeline correctly.
 This is a high level interface that hides most of the details and provides a Pythonic and command line APIs.
 (Recommended for beginners)

 * **edgeai_tidlrunner.rtwrapper** (advanced interface) - rtwrapper is a thin wrapper over the core OSRT and TIDL-RT runtimes - the wrapper is provided for ease of use and also to make the usage of various runtimes consistent.
-This is an advanced wrapper does not impose mush restrictions on the usage and the full flexibility and functionality of the underlying runtimes are available to the user.
+This is an advanced wrapper does not impose much restrictions on the usage and the full flexibility and functionality of the underlying runtimes are available to the user.

 <hr>
 <hr>